ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/TechnicalOverview.rst

    * Only **MPICH** or **OpenMPI** can be built with spack-stack.
 Other implementations must be installed separately by the user (if desired).

-For MacOS systems, some additional software packages are needed.
-When possible, it is recommended that users install and/or upgrade this software (along with software listed above) using the `Homebrew <https://brew.sh/>`__ package manager for MacOS.
-See :doc:`HPC-Stack Documentation: Chapter 3 <hpc-stack:mac-install>` for further guidance on installing these prerequisites on MacOS.

-* bash v4.x
-* GNU compiler suite v11 or higher with gfortran
-* cmake
-* make
-* coreutils
-* gsed

 Optional but recommended prerequisites for all systems:

 * Conda for installing/managing Python packages